NymphalidNiklas/EB2_2025/Tutorials/10.Biogeography/Readme.md

 #### Comparison of DEC0 and DEC1 models - does limiting dispersal between some continents improve model fit?

-The first model that we are going to run is a simple model with just one dispersal rate multiplier matrix that doesn't change over time (no time stratification as explained above).
-Have a look at the values in the table and think about whether they make sense given the current position of continents and the large barriers to dispersal (e.g., Sahara dessert, oceans).
+Have a look at the values in the tables and think about whether they make sense given the current position of continents and the large barriers to dispersal (e.g., oceans).

 DEC0